babylonhealth/iOS-Interview-Demo/README_new.md

 2. A project you've already done
 3. An open source project you've done or contributed to

 A demo project should be an example of one's **best** work.
-We don't just want to see a technically good project; we want to be *wowed* by a candidate's techincal skills and creativity.
+We don't just want to see a technically good project; we want to be *wowed* by a candidate's technical skills and creativity.
 If we then think the demo project is interesting enough, we'll proceed to a face-to-face step, either on Skype (for remote candidates) or in person (for on-site candidates).

 That face-to-face step typically starts with a discussion around the candidate's project.
 We normally ask the candidate to implement a new feature (even if it's just using pseudo-code), or to refactor and unit-test a particular component, and in general we aim to have an informal discussion about the candidate's approach.